trimstray/nginx-admins-handbook/doc/RULES.md

   > Also modern cipher suites (e.g. from Mozilla recommendations) suffers from compatibility troubles mainly because drops `SHA-1` (see what Google said about it in 2014: [Gradually sunsetting SHA-1](https://security.googleblog.com/2014/09/gradually-sunsetting-sha-1.html)).
 But be careful if you want to use ciphers with `HMAC-SHA-1` - there's a perfectly good [explanation](https://crypto.stackexchange.com/a/26518) why.

-  > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` ciphers.
-That's the main reason why you should not use them.
+  > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` (that's the main reason why you should not use them) and `CBC` cipher suites which have had many weaknesses.

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 Moreover, there are about 30% faster and still secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).

-  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 cipher suites, applications still have to adapt).
-NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
-On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.
+  > You should disable `CHACHA20_POLY1305` (e.g. `TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305_SHA256` and `TLS_DHE_RSA_WITH_CHACHA20_POLY1305_SHA256`) to comply with HIPAA and NIST (however, Mozilla uses them, IETF also recommend to use these cipher suites) guidelines and `CBC` ciphersuites to comply with PCI DSS, HIPAA, and NIST guidelines.

   > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).
 This is one of the changes: we need to know is that the cipher suites are fixed unless an application explicitly defines TLS 1.3 cipher suites.
 Thus, all of your TLSv1.3 connections will use `AES-256-GCM`, `ChaCha20`, then `AES-128-GCM`, in that order.
 I also recommend relying on OpenSSL because for TLS 1.3 the cipher suites are fixed so setting them will not affect (you will automatically use those three ciphers).

   > By default, OpenSSL 1.1.1* with TLSv1.3 disable `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers.
 In my opinion, `ChaCha20+Poly1305` or `AES/GCM` are very efficient in the most cases.
 On modern processors, the common `AES-GCM` cipher and mode are sped up by dedicated hardware, making that algorithm's implementation faster than anything by a wide margin.
 On older or cheaper processors that lack that feature, though, the `ChaCha20` cipher runs faster than `AES-GCM`, as was the `ChaCha20` designers' intention.

+  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 cipher suites, applications still have to adapt).
+NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
+On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > If you want to use `TLS_AES_128_CCM_SHA256` and `TLS_AES_128_CCM_8_SHA256` ciphers (for example on constrained systems which are usually constrained for everything) see [TLSv1.3 and `CCM` ciphers](doc/HELPERS.md#tlsv13-and-ccm-ciphers).
 But remember: `GCM` should be considered superior to `CCM` for most applications that require authenticated encryption.